starseclipseellipse

 Testing and Validation

-GCP provides a sandbox environment for testing marketplace integrations before going live.
-Use this environment extensively to validate every subscription lifecycle event: initial purchase, plan upgrade, plan downgrade, renewal, and cancellation.
-Test edge cases like concurrent purchases from the same organization, purchases from existing customers, and purchases with negotiated pricing.
-A thorough testing process prevents post-launch issues that can damage your marketplace reputation and buyer trust.
+GCP provides a sandbox environment for testing integrations before going live.
+Validate every subscription lifecycle event: initial purchase, plan upgrade, downgrade, renewal, and cancellation.
+Test edge cases like concurrent purchases, purchases from existing customers, and negotiated pricing scenarios.

 Optimization Strategies for GCP Sellers